 plotting planning our next China vacation as there’s so much more to see.

 Don’t believe all the travel stories you hear.
 By the time you’re ready to head off to China, you might feel you could write a small novel with all the “facts about China” about China you’ve received.
 And it’s sometimes tricky to work out what’s true and what’s an urban myth.
 Here’s what you need to know to have a truly awesome China vacation.

 If you’re planning to visit more than one location it’s good to build some flexibility into your schedule.
 China is tiring and you might need the odd “chill day”.

-Booking.com has thousands of properties across China including hotels, apartments and hostels.
-You can even stay in monasteries, tented camps or on a farm if that’s more your idea of a real escape.
-One of the best things about using Booking.com is their flexibility, with free cancellation on many rooms.
+Booking.com has thousands of properties across China including hotels, apartments, and hostels.
+You can stay in monasteries, tented camps or on a farm if that’s your idea of a real escape.
+One of the best things about using Booking.com is their flexibility, with free cancellation in many rooms.
 Combine this with their book now, pay later (at check-in) system and you get the security of bagging the accommodation you want at a price you’re happy with, plus the option to make changes to your itinerary if you want/need to.
-Happy days….
+Check out Booking.com offers here.

 Getting Your Visa

 You can’t get a visa on arrival in China.
 You have to organise it before you travel.
 You also need to provide evidence of your travel plans, including flights and accomodation to get a visa.
 So book those first.

 If you search online, you’ll find a host of companies suggesting it’s hard to get a visa for China.
 Don’t believe them – they want to charge a hefty fee doing it for you.
 The DIY route is a little time-consuming but it’s not difficult and it will save you £££s.
 Everything you need to know is online, including the detailed process, costs and timelines.